tamu-edu/it-cloud-docs/src/cps/email/faq.md

 Messages sent using Texas A&M approved email and marketing platforms should continue to work as intended.
 However, services that may be affected are:

-- Enmail sent from third party mailers (marketing platforms like MailChimp and SendGrid)
+- Email sent from third party mailers (marketing platforms like MailChimp and SendGrid)
 - Email sent directly from cloud applications (SaaS providers, AmazonSES, etc)
 - Email sent externally that does not traverse approved email gateways